Session-aware access tokens

 To create a session-aware access token, use the sessionToken query parameter or dr_session_token form parameter, depending on the workflow.

-You can create a session-aware token by either sending a browser call or a request to the Token endpoint in either the Shopper API or the OAuth API.
+You can create a session-aware token by either sending a browser call or a request to the Token endpoint in either the Shopper APIarrow-up-right or the OAuth APIarrow-up-right.

 If you provide a session token when generating an access token, the system creates a new shopper session.